neoluiz/ManipulatingVectors_Cpp/README.md

 7. Find the position of the largest element of the vector;
 8. Find the position of the smallest vector element;
 9. Show the vector elements;

+Finally, the code was written to run on Windows.
+Changes, with the addition of packages (includes), may be required for execution on other Operating Systems.